Our Services

 All cases are under the supervision of a senior solicitor and conducted by a solicitor assisted by a paralegal or trainee solicitor.

 Lansbury Worthington has a Legal Aid contract with the Legal Aid Agency.
-Legal Aid is not normally available for driving offences but may be available, subject to means, for more serious "imprisonable" offences such as drink drive cases with aggravating features, dangerous driving and cases involving fatalities
+Legal Aid is not normally available for driving offences but may be available, subject to means, for more serious "imprisonable" offences such as drink drive cases with aggravating features, dangerous driving and cases involving serious injuries or fatalities.

 Common driving offences